solo-io/gloo/docs/content/installation/enterprise/_index.md

 ### Installing on Kubernetes with Helm

-This is the recommended method for installing Gloo Edge Enterprise to your production environment as it offers rich customization to the Gloo Edge control plane and the proxies Gloo Edge manages.
+This is the recommended method for installing Gloo Gateway Enterprise to your production environment as it offers rich customization to the Gloo Gateway control plane and the proxies Gloo Gateway manages.

-As a first step, you have to add the Gloo Edge repository to the list of known chart repositories:
+As a first step, you have to add the Gloo Gateway repository to the list of known chart repositories:

 ```shell
 helm repo add glooe https://storage.googleapis.com/gloo-ee-helm
 ```

-Finally, install Gloo Edge using the following command:
+Finally, install Gloo Gateway using the following command:

 ```shell
 helm install gloo glooe/gloo-ee --namespace gloo-system \